 About our bid

-The proposal is rooted in a detailed research study, carried out by independent consultants at KPMG.
-It has also taken into account feedback that citizens, businesses, Parish Councillors, voluntary and community groups have provided in engagement sessions and through the feedback mechanism on this website.
+The East & West model developed out of a detailed research study and options appraisal, carried out by independent consultants at KPMG.
+It has also been shaped by the feedback that citizens, businesses, Parish Councillors, voluntary and community groups and partners have provided in engagement sessions, in letters and emails, and through the feedback mechanism on this website.

-The councils of Craven, Harrogate, Richmondshire, Ryedale, Scarborough and Selby have now submitted an outline proposal for change to the Government, based on the KPMG research.
+On 9 November 2020, the councils of Craven, Harrogate, Richmondshire, Ryedale, Scarborough and Selby submitted an outline case for change to the government, based on an East & West model.

 • Ryedale, Scarborough, Selby and York in the east